build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 **Compound queries**: Compound queries serve as wrappers for multiple leaf or compound clauses either to combine their results or to modify their behavior.
 They include the Boolean, disjunction max, constant score, function score, and boosting query types.
 To learn more, see [Compound queries](https://opensearch.org/docs/latest/opensearch/query-dsl/compound/index).

-> Comment: You can further explore OpenSearch, by building an application for intensive searching of data and implementing searches using SQL.
+> Comment: You can further explore OpenSearch,Click the Hamburger Icon to expand the menu by building an application for intensive searching of data and implementing searches using SQL.
 OpenSearch is highly optimized for search use-cases with it’s real-time distributed search and analytics engine providing full-text search capabilities and horizontal scaling, while still providing sub-second latency for results.

 In [this article](https://stackoverflow.com/collectives/aws/articles/76223192/building-a-crud-application-in-go-for-amazon-opensearch), you can learn how to build an CRUD application for Amazon OpenSearch using the [Go](https://go.dev/) programming language.
 The project includes everything you need to build your own development environment, such as specific distributions like: